dis-sg/dis-sg.github.io/_posts/2023-08-13-creative-weekly-10.md

 <figcaption><a href="https://www.facebook.com/photo/?fbid=677899514367416&set=a.554800850010617" target="_blank">(Source)</a></figcaption>
 </figure>

 Homegrown curry puff brand Old Chang Kee cleverly snuck in their D24 Durian mochi Ball by placing them on top of the durian husk where the meat rests.
 This post shows that product placement does not need to be intrusive to be effective.
-Also, combining our love for durians and Japanese food makes this limited-edition snack a uniquely Singaporean creation.
+Combining our love for durians and Japanese food truly makes this limited-edition snack a uniquely Singaporean creation.

-<h2>Kfc</h2>
+<h2>KFC</h2>
 <figure>
 <img src="https://i.imgur.com/2GNf47z.jpg" alt="kfc singapore birthday">
 <figcaption><a href="https://www.facebook.com/KFC.SG/photos/6346928158695460" target="_blank">(Source)</a></figcaption>